AShiningRay/CComp/README.md

-# TurboJeeJio
+# CComp
-TurboJeeJio - A simple C Compiler using Lex and Bison
+CComp - A simple C Compiler using Lex and Bison

 ## Building the compiler

-To build the compiler, just execute `./build_tjeej.sh` and it will build TurboJeejio as long as you have bison and lex installed.
+To build the compiler, just execute `./build_ccomp.sh` and it will build CComp as long as you have bison and lex installed.

-If you want to check for possible parser conflicts and ambiguities, run `./build_tjeej_debugconflicts.sh` instead, since that one will print a few examples for conflicts found within the parser.
+If you want to check for possible parser conflicts and ambiguities, run `./build_ccomp_debugconflicts.sh` instead, since that one will print a few examples for conflicts found within the parser.

 To test the compiler on the C sources provided by this repository, run `./a.out<test_sources/testfile.c`.

-The .sh file gets automatically all files inside test_sources folder, and to run the .sh file use `./test_scripts.sh`.
+There's also a `test_scripts.sh` file that loads up and automatically tests every single file inside the `test_sources` folder.
+Running this one is as simple as running `./test_scripts.sh`.

  In case of changing the .sh file for some reason, use `chmod +x test_scripts.sh` to make the file executable again.